Painter license requirements by state: A comprehensive guide

 Maine

-General contractors, including painters, do not require a state license in Maine.
-To operate a business in Maine, general licenses are dealt with at a town or city level.
+Painting contractors do not require a state license in Maine.
+General licensing and permits are dealt with at a town or city level to operate a business in Maine.

 Maryland

-All contractors who perform home improvement, including painters, in the state of Maryland require a license.
+All contractors who perform home improvement, including painters, in Maryland require a license.

-Applicants must also submit a certificate of trade name registration and must show proof of liability insurance.
-Applicants must pass a licensing exam, with licenses issued for a period of two years.
+Applicants must also submit a certificate of trade name registration and show proof of liability insurance.
+Applicants must pass a licensing exam, with licenses issued for two years.

 Massachusetts